Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 2. Philosophy and Science

-Not only does philosophy do things that science cannot, it can also improve the sciences.
-One of the main ways it does this is by revealing beliefs or assumptions that influence scientific activity.
+Philosophy does things that science cannot, but can also improve the sciences.
+One of the main ways philosophy does this is by revealing the beliefs or assumptions that influence scientific activity.

 EXAMPLE

-A scientist may try to solve food shortage by developing ways for crops to have higher yields (e.g., genetic engineering).
-A philosopher may reflect on the nature of the problem and show that it is not more food that is needed, but a better distribution of the food we already have, thus pointing the way for scientists to find solutions to food distribution.
+A scientist may try to solve food shortage by developing ways for crops to have higher yields (like genetic engineering).
+A philosopher may reflect on the nature of the problem and show that it is not more food that is needed but a better distribution of the food we already have, thus pointing the way for scientists to find solutions to food distribution.

 EXAMPLE

-You know that when steel is exposed to oxygen, over time it will rust and turn brown.
-If you did not know what color copper turns, you might expect to see brown also.
-And you might think you see it turn brown, even though it actually turns green.
+You know that when steel is exposed to oxygen, it will rust and turn brown over time.
+If you do not know what color copper turns, you might expect to see brown.
+And you might think you see it turn brown even though it actually turns green.

-You might be thinking, “I would never make that mistake.”
+You might think, “I would never make that mistake.”
 And maybe you would not in this example.
 But you never know when your expectations might influence your perception of things.

 did you know